jimmymzhu/Arri-LogC4-IDT/README.md

 Baselight:
 ---
 -  Navigate to the "colourspaces" folder for colour space transform files.
-    - MacOS: "~/Library/Application Support/FilmLight/etccolourspaces"
+    - MacOS: "~/Library/Application Support/FilmLight/etc/colourspaces"
     - Linux: "/usr/fl/etc/colourspaces"
 - Place "ARRI_LogC4_WG4_full.flspace" in the "colourspaces" folder.
 - Start Baselight.

 OCIO:
 ---
-- Open config.ocio from your OCIO ACES config
+- Open the ACES config folder on your local workstation
-- add the config from
+- add the config from Arri_LogC-config.ocio into config.ocio
+- copy "V4_LogC_800_to_linear.spi1d" into the "luts" folder